NYSC Camp Requirements ▷ 59 Essential Things You Must Carry

 There are different competitions/activities that will take place in various orientation camps.

 The NYSC orientation camp is always very interesting, and it’s filled with moments you will never forget in your history.

-These activities are meant to engage and educate newly inducted corp members about the tenets of serving the fatherland.
+These activities engage and educate newly inducted corp members about the tenets of serving the fatherland.

 Here are the top 10 competitions to expect at NYSC camp: